I'm a Homeowner

 Low Income Weatherization Assistance Program

 Spectrum Community Services manages the Low Income Weatherization Assistance Program.
 This is a federally-funded program that provides free energy efficiency improvements in the homes of qualified homeowners or renters.
 In an effort to reduce energy costs and consumption, Spectrum provides free conservation measures (including energy-efficient appliances and weather-stripping) as well as education on energy-related home safety issues to eligible residents of Alameda County.
+Contact Spectrum Community Services for more information:

 If you are a homeowner who is going into foreclosure or fears going into foreclosure, there are resources to help you.
 Below are government and non-profit services that provide assistance to homeowners dealing with this: